 |

-Court ordered provisional stay of a decree and presidential dismissals to protect judicial independence pending merits.
+Court orders stay of law and decree empowering presidential dismissal of judicial officers, protecting judicial independence pending merits.

 |